Lake Gogebic Information

 Relax along the water’s edge at night and listen to the sounds of the north.
 You may hear water splashing against the shoreline, loons calling to each other, the yip of an excited coyote or the bark of a fox.
 When all is silent, listen for the distant howl of a wolf or the hoot of an owl calling their mate.

 Wildlife – Drive the 38 mile lake loop at night and your headlights may capture the sight of deer, bear, wolf, fox, raccoon, or other friendly animals of the north crossing your path.
 There are even reports of the sighting of moose.

 Alligator Eye – Climb to the highest point near Lake Gogebic, located near the southwest corner of the lake, and you will be at the eye of the Alligator.
 Folklore has it that before the forests grew, when viewed from the lake; the area appeared to resemble the shape of an alligator.
 When you reach the eye you may be lucky enough to find Indian Artifacts which the area was known for.

 Eagle sightings – Traveling just south of M-28 on the East Shore road you will see a nest occupied for many years by a pair of magnificent eagles.
+After enjoying the activity in this nest for about 40 years, it was brought down in a windstorm in 2015.
 There is another very large eagle nest viewable from the lake just south of what the locals call the Villa on the southeast side of the lake.